Larsa Pippen, 45, Flaunts Insane Abs In Sports Bra & Spandex

-Larsa Pippen went scantily clad in her latest Instagram look, and her fans are going crazy for the steamy new shot.
-The post was added to her page a few hours ago and has proven to be popular with the masses.
+Larsa Pippen was scantily clothed in her latest Instagram look, and her fans are going crazy for the steamy new shot.
+The post was added to her page a few hours ago, and it has proven to be popular with the masses.

-The update captured the former wife of Scottie Pippen posed in front of a mirror.
-She did not use a geotag to indicate her location, but as fans know, she shares plenty of selfies from the space that is decorated with a suspended wood dresser and flat-screen television hung directly above it.
+The update captured the former wife of NBA legend Scottie Pippen while posing in front of a mirror.
+She did not use a geotag to indicate her location, but as fans know, she shares plenty of selfies from the space, which was decorated with a suspended wood dresser with a flat-screen television hanging directly above it.
 A set of sliding glass doors allowed for plenty of natural light to spill over Pippen and highlight her hourglass figure.
-The mother of four held her cell phone in front of her chest while she ran her other hand behind her head and snapped the selfie-style shot.
+The mother-of-four held her cell phone in front of her chest while she ran her other hand behind her head and snapped a selfie.

-In her caption, she plugged her fitness program, and Pippen looked like she was ready for a workout.
+In her caption, Pippen plugged her fitness program, and with that in mind, she looked like she was ready for a workout.
 On top, she opted for a dark blue bra that boasted the Lululemon logo on its side.
-Its wide armholes allowed for her fit arms to be entirely seen while its neckline teased a small glimpse of cleavage.
+Its wide armholes allowed for her fit arms to be entirely seen, while its neckline teased a small glimpse of cleavage.
 The bra’s thick band rested on her ribs and helped to draw attention to her tiny midsection and waist.

-Pippen sported a pair of minuscule black spandex on her lower half, which also appeared to be from Lululemon.
-Like her bra, it featured a thick band that sat low on her tummy and accentuated her fit abs and hourglass curves.
-The daringly short cut of the garment also showcased her fit legs and peachy posterior while its fabric clung tightly to every inch of her body.
-Pippen added a small pair of earrings to her workout-chic look, but kept the rest of her body jewelry-free.
+Pippen sported a pair of minuscule black spandex bottoms on her lower half, which also appeared to be from Lululemon.
+Like her bra, it featured a thick band that sat low on her tummy and accentuated her abs and curves.
+The daringly short cut of the garment also showcased her fit legs and peachy posterior, while its fabric clung tightly to every inch of her body.
+She added a small pair of earrings to her workout-chic look but kept the rest of her body jewelry-free.

-The 45-year-old slicked back her brunette locks in a tight bun that rested on the top of her head.
+The 45-year-old slicked back her brunette locks in a tight bun that rested atop her head.
 She appeared to be wearing a minor application of makeup that seemed to include purple eyeshadow, thick mascara, and a light pink hue on her lips.

 Unsurprisingly, fans flooded Pippen’s latest Instagram share with love.
 The post has garnered over 13,000 likes and 170-plus comments.

-“You look amazing keep up the fantastic work beautiful lady,” one follower commented with a series of heart-eye emoji.
+“You look amazing keep up the fantastic work beautiful lady,” one follower commented, adding a series of heart-eye emoji.

 “So beautiful and adorable, u have a perfect body and shape,” another social media user wrote.

-“You look great babe beautiful body,” one more fan gushed alongside a few flame and heart emoji.
+“You look great babe beautiful body,” one more fan gushed, alongside a few flame and heart emoji.